On This Page

 There are more reasons to use insurance to pay for therapy than there are not to use it.
 Using your insurance can significantly reduce how much you pay.

-And it’s pretty easy to use your insurance plan’s website or Psychology Today to find a provider who accepts your insurance.
+And it’s pretty easy to use your insurance plan’s website or other online tools or apps to find a provider who accepts your insurance.
 There are user-friendly online platforms that accept insurance, too, like Amwell and Talkspace (a sponsor).
+More therapists are offering online therapy now than ever before, and they’re increasingly accepting insurance for it.

 However, if you have insurance, and you can find a good therapist who’s a good match and who accepts your insurance, we think that’s the best possible option.
 We encourage you to look into getting insurance if you don’t have it and to use your insurance to get the care you need.